These Are The Easiest Weeknight Dinner Ideas, EVER

-That's right, to make each of the dishes, you'll only need 3 main ingredients.
+That's right, to make each of the dishes, you'll only need THREE main ingredients.
 (You'll also need salt, pepper, and olive oil, but we're assuming everyone already has those pantry staples on hand.)
-Each meal also includes a couple of optional flavour-building ingredients that you may already have in your kitchen to make them even tastier.
+Each meal also includes a couple of optional flavor-building ingredients that you may already have in your kitchen to make them even tastier.

 Check out all four recipes ahead, and get cooking!

-That's right, to make each of the dishes, you'll only need 3 main ingredients.
+That's right, to make each of the dishes, you'll only need THREE main ingredients.
 (You'll also need salt, pepper, and olive oil, but we're assuming everyone already has those pantry staples on hand.)
-Each meal also includes a couple of optional flavour-building ingredients that you may already have in your kitchen to make them even tastier.
+Each meal also includes a couple of optional flavor-building ingredients that you may already have in your kitchen to make them even tastier.

 Check out all four recipes ahead, and get cooking!